 We're here to help if you have a problem with a federal agency.
-Fill out the Privacy Release form (you can download it here) to get started.
+Fill out the Privacy Act Release form to get started.
 Please note: Members of Congress are only allowed to assist people within their districts.
 I represent Tennessee's 5th District including Davidson and Dickson Counties and most of Cheatham County.
 Not sure which district you live in?
 Click here to check.

 What sort of issues can you help me with?

 If you have an issue that involves any federal agency – like IRS, VA, SSA, Medicare or your even U.S. Passport - my office can check into your case and submit an inquiry on your behalf.